Which city is cheaper, Marbella or Palma de Mallorca?

 With scuba diving and snorkeling and shopping around the destination of Marbella, there's plenty to do.
 Travelers enjoy the resorts in the area as well.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It offers something for everyone.

 Palma de Mallorca is a popular place that is full of things to see and experience.
 People enjoy relaxing at one of the resorts.
 But since there are so many activities, you'll likely want to spend more than a weekend exploring.
-Take your pick from the many activities offered around the area.
+Take your pick from the many activities offered here.

 Palma de Mallorca is a popular choice for travelers.
 Five days here is typical.
 While some people choose to spend more or less time in Palma de Mallorca, five days is sufficent for most.
-The entire area has lots to do.
+The entire region has so many activities, and you'll want time to do everything.

 Palma de Mallorca is a great place to explore.
 It's also a great beach destination, too.
 One week is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 This island offers something for everyone.